If you've ever felt the frustration of managing multiple online accounts, whether…

 Shopify enables you to customize your storefront, organize your ware, accept credit card payments, respond to or track shoppers’ orders —all of which take a few clicks on the mouse.

-With Shopify, users have a user-friendly resource fashioned out to assist in building a web presence.
-When used to its fullest potential, the platform promises to easily pave the way for small businesses to establish a presence in the broader digital market.
+With Shopify, users have a user-friendly resource designed to help build a web presence.
+When used to its fullest potential, the platform promises to make it easy for small businesses to establish a presence in the broader digital market.

 Or, beginner online sellers can try their hands at eCommerce; either way, Shopify comes through for all online selling needs.

-Additionally, Shopify’s support is not limited to online merchants; the platform also provides an infrastructure to enable you to sell in-person at multiple locations.
+Additionally, Shopify’s support is not limited to online merchants; the platform also provides infrastructure to enable you to sell in person at multiple locations.

 So, regardless of whether you seek to target mobile, desktop, social media users, pop-up shops, online marketplaces, or even customers at your brick-and-mortar store, Shopify has your back.